 Supplementary File 3

+Supplementary File 4

 This Excel file contains the ASB enrichment in promoter regions for 44 TFs used in our database, including the Fisher’s exact test odds ratios, p-values (original, Bonferroni-corrected), the number of ASB SNVs, accessible non-allele-specific SNVs both found and not found in the gene region.
 ASB SNVs for each TF are contributed by different individuals.
 If either of the parents in the CEU trio is involved, ASB SNVs for NA12878 are not included.
 Those TFs with only ASB SNVs from NA12878 are annotated ‘1’ under the column ‘NA12878 only’.
 ‘NA’ is marked in categories where odds ratio cannot be calculated due to insufficient numbers in any of the last three columns.

-Supplementary File 4
+Supplementary File 5